Economic calculation problem: Coherent planning

-Hayek (1935, 1937, 1940, 1945) stressed the knowledge problem of central planning, partly because decentralized socialism seemed indefensible.
-Part of the reason that Hayek stressed the knowledge problem was also because he was mainly concerned with debating the proposal for market socialism and the Lange model by Oskar R. Lange (1938) and Hayek's student Abba Lerner (1934, 1937, 1938) which was developed in response to the calculation argument.
-Lange and Lerner conceded that prices were necessary in socialism.
-Lange and Lerner thought that socialist officials could simulate some markets (mainly spot markets) and the simulation of spot markets was enough to make socialism reasonably efficient.
-Lange argued that prices can be seen merely as an accounting practice.
-In principle, claim market socialists, socialist managers of state enterprises could use a price system, as an accounting system, in order to minimize costs and convey information to other managers.
-However, while this can deal with existing stocks of goods, providing a basis for values can be ascertained, it does not deal with the investment in new capital stocks.
-Hayek responded by arguing that the simulation of markets in socialism would fail due to a lack of genuine competition and entrepreneurship.
-Central planners would still have to plan production without the aid of economically meaningful prices.
-Lange and Lerner also admitted that socialism would lack any simulation of financial markets, and that this would cause problems in planning capital investment.

 However, Hayek's argumentation is not only regarding computational complexity for the central planners.
 He further argues that much of the information individuals have cannot be collected or used by others.
 First, individuals may have no or little incentive to share their information with central or even local planners.
 Second, the individual may not be aware that he has valuable information; and when he becomes aware, it is only useful for a limited time, too short for it to be communicated to the central or local planners.
 Third, the information is useless to other individuals if it is not in a form that allows for meaningful comparisons of value (i.e. money prices as a common basis for comparison).
 Therefore, Hayek argues, individuals must acquire data through prices in real markets.